by Rajan P. Parrikar

 Namashkar.

-The ragas under the “Kanada” rubric are among the most important building blocks of the Hindustani entablature.
-Mastery of the Kanada gestalt must form part of the mental furniture of any serious Hindustani practitioner operating in ragaspace.
-This melodies of Kanada Constellation are the topic of our current investigation.
+The ragas under the “Kanada” rubric are foundational to the Hindustani musical framework.
+Mastery of the Kanada gestalt is essential for any serious Hindustani practitioner navigating ragaspace.
+These enchanting melodies of the Kanada constellation form the focus of this investigation.

 Let us examine the kernel of raganga Kanada.
-Throughout this voyage, M denotes the shuddha madhyam.
-Shorn of bells and whistles, raganga Kanada may be reduced to two tonal molecules, one each in the poorvanga and uttaranga regions.
+Throughout this discussion, M denotes the shuddha madhyam.
+Stripped to its essence, raganga Kanada is defined by two pivotal tonal clusters, one in the poorvanga and the other in the uttaranga.
 They are:

 (M)g (M)g M (S)R, S